rscherf/GitLink/README.md

 #### Copy URLs to files

-`command + shift + c` Right click any file in the sidebar (that is part of a Github.com repository) and go to the `GithubLink` menu item to see options.
+`command + shift + c` Right click any file in the sidebar (that is part of a GitHub.com repository) and go to the `GithubLink` menu item to see options.

 #### Copy URLs to files with a deeplink the line number

 Right click anywhere within the file you are currently editing.
 Your cursor position determines which line number will be used for the deeplink.

-#### Open Github.com URLs in your default browser as a new tab
+#### Open GitHub.com URLs in your default browser as a new tab

 `command + shift + o` Use your default web browser (Chrome) to skip a step and open any of the links automatically in a new tab.

 # Installation
 This plugin has not yet been merged into Package Control.
 Sorry!
 * `cd ~/Library/Application Support/Sublime Text 2/Packages/`
-* `git clone git@github.com:rscherf/GithubLink.git`
+* `git clone git@github.com:rscherf/GitHubLink.git`
 * Restart Sublime Text

 # Contribute
-Github and Sublime Text are powerful; I know all of you can make this way better than me.
+GitHub and Sublime Text are powerful; I know all of you can make this way better than me.

 1. Fork/clone the repository
 2. Add whatever you'd like